Empress Dowager Cixi: Burial

-Empress Dowager Cixi was interred amidst the Eastern Qing tombs, 125 km east of Beijing, in the Eastern Ding Mausoleum (東定陵), along with Empress Dowager Ci'an.
+Empress Dowager Cixi was ultimately interred amidst the Eastern Qing tombs, in the Eastern Ding Mausoleum (東定陵), along with Empress Dowager Ci'an.
 Empress Dowager Ci'an lies in the Puxiangyu Eastern Ding Mausoleum (普祥峪定東陵; lit.
 "Tomb East of the Ding Mausoleum in the Broad Valley of Good Omen"), while Empress Dowager Cixi built herself the much larger Putuoyu Eastern Ding Mausoleum (菩陀峪定東陵; lit.
 "Tomb East of the Ding Mausoleum in the Putuo Valley").
 The Ding Mausoleum (lit.
 "Tomb of Quietude"), where the Xianfeng Emperor is buried, is located west of the Dingdongling.
 The Putuo Valley owes its name to Mount Putuo, one of the Four Sacred Buddhist Mountains of China.

 Cixi, unsatisfied with her tomb, ordered its destruction and reconstruction in 1895.
 The new tomb was a complex of temples, gates, and pavilions, covered with gold leaf, and with gold and gilded-bronze ornaments hanging from the beams and the eaves.
-In July 1928, Cixi's tomb was plundered by the warlord Sun Dianying and his army as part of the looting of the Eastern Mausoleum.
-They methodically stripped the complex of its precious ornaments, then dynamited the entrance to the burial chamber, opened Cixi's coffin, threw her corpse (said to have been found intact) on the ground, and stole the jewels contained in the coffin.
-They also took the massive pearl that had been placed in the empress dowager's mouth to protect her corpse from decomposing (in accordance with Chinese tradition).
-Sun Dianying claimed the desecration was revenge for the death of his ancestor Sun Chengzong in 1638.
-Puyi had Cixi's remains reburied.
 The Eastern Mausoleum together with other Imperial Tombs of the Ming and Qing Dynasties are now protected legally by central and local governments and a systems of protection and management put in place to improve the conservation and management of the tombs, which are included in the UNESCO World Heritage List.